 - Manually press the X and the Y switch

 The display should show 'Pressed' next to the switch if it is activated.
 If this is not the case, the limit switch is defective or disconnected.
+Alternatively, if the switch is not manually activated, but the display shows 'Pressed', the limit switch is stuck or has an internal short.
 Click 'Submit a request' to contact support for further assistance.

 Print head movement